How do I create a sensory diet?

 Occupational therapists will typically complete a sensory profile and assessment to determine what will be the best supports for an individual’s sensory diet.
 They will work with the child, their family and their teachers to determine what will be the best supports to put in place.
 This will vary depending on the individual’s needs and also the environment and equipment that is available.
 There is no one size fits all and everyone’s needs are different.

-There are a number of books available which can be used to help to create and implement a sensory diet.
-These include
+The following books have great information which can be used to help to create and implement a sensory diet:

 - A Buffet of Sensory Interventions: Solutions for Middle and High School Students with Autism Spectrum Disorders – Susan Culp